St-ZFeng/gptR/README.md

 - See the function mychat for an example of a custom API interface function.

 - The input parameters and output form of the function must be consistent with the example function, even if you don't actually use them at all.
 The input parameters include the text to be passed directly to the model, the type of model to select, and whether to display token usage.
-The function needs to return a list of model response text (answer =) and web access status codes (status_code =), and the naming needs to be fixed.
+The function needs to return a list of model response text (answer =) and web access status codes (status_code =).
 If you don't use the status code, set it to a constant value of 200 and return it.

 - Other necessary parameters should be added by reading and writing environment variables.

 There's not much more to say, you can refer to the example and try to use it.
+The package also contains some of the functions that interact with the Openai chatgpt API.
+Please refer to the R package documentation for details```help(AIPROCESS)```.
 Don't expect too much from it, and if you are an R program expert, you obviously don't need this.